openfisca/openfisca-doc/source/openfisca-web-api/trace-simulation.md

 }
 ```

-If you send this situation to your `country-template` model Web API or try it out on the `/trace` endpoint in the [Swagger interface](https://demo.openfisca.org/legislation/swagger), you get the following response composed of three sections:
+If you send this situation to your `country-template` model web API or try it out on the `/trace` endpoint in the [Swagger interface](https://demo.openfisca.org/legislation/swagger), you get the following response composed of three sections:

 * `entitiesDescription`: lists the persons and how they belong to the model group entities,
 * `requestedCalculations`: lists the requested calculations (i.e. variables with values at `null`),